 However, won't the result be too rigid (roughly speaking, won't we have an arbitrary collection of points corresponding to vertices in the Euclidean space)?

 Not quite.
 First, from geometrical considerations we get equations on lengths, take equations and prove that their spaces of solutions do not change under Pachner moves.

-But algebraically, we completely forget about any constraints (triangle inequality etc.) We may work over an arbitrary field/ring etc.
+But algebraically, we completely forget about any constraints (triangle inequality etc.) We may work over arbitrary field/ring etc.

-Another reason (a much deeper one) is that {\em locally everything is realisable, but globally it is not.}
+Another reason (a much deeper one) is that {\em locally everything is realisable, but globally is not.}

-Roughly speaking, we can realise the set of distances corresponding to a triangulation of a simplex in Euclidean (hyperbolic) space, but of course, it is not possible for the whole triangulation to be realisable in, say, Euclidean space.
-This leads to some nice equation (some relations) over the main field; these relations will give rise to an algebra which will be an invariant of our manifold.
+Roughly speaking, we can realise the set of distances corresponding to a triangulation of a simplex in Euclidean (hyperbolic) space, but of course, it is not possible for the whole triangulation is realisable in, say, the Euclidean space, which will lead to some nice equation over the main field; these equation will give rise to an algebra which will be an invariant of our manifold.